 [J1] Ke Wang, Alexander W. Dowling (2022).
 Bayesian optimization for chemical products and functional materials, Current Opinion in Chemical Engineering, 36, p.
 100728

-[J2] Mortaza Saeidi-Javash, Ke Wang, Minxiang Zeng, Tengfei Luo, Alexander Dowling, Yanliang Zhang (2022), Machine Learning-Assisted Ultrafast Flash Sintering of High-Performance and Wearable Silver-Selenide Thermoelectric Devices. (under review)
+[J2] Mortaza Saeidi-Javash, Ke Wang, Minxiang Zeng, Tengfei Luo, Alexander Dowling, Yanliang Zhang (2022), Machine Learning-Assisted Ultrafast Flash Sintering of High-Performance and Wearable Silver-Selenide Thermoelectric Devices.
+(Energy&Environmental Science)

 [C1] Ke Wang, Mortaza Saeidi-Javash, Minxiang Zeng, Zeyu Liu, Yanliang Zhang, Tengfei Luo, Alexander W. Dowling.
 Gaussian Process Regression Machine Learning Models for Photonic Sintering (2022).
 14th International Symposium on Process Systems Engineering (PSE2021+).
 Ed. by Y. Yamashita, M. Kano.